A Long Fall #

 PCs regain Luck when they can spend time in safety, either at port or on board the ship.
 If a PC doesn’t use any Luck for 2 weeks, they regain 1 Luck, up to their current maximum.

 Bad things happen to PCs.
 They might get drunk, or poisoned, or get a broken leg, or a chest wound.
 These are Conditions.
-Write Conditions on a PC’s character card with a Severity rating, like “Hand Laceration 3”.
-Subtract the severity of a PC’s worst Condition to any throw where it would be an impediment.
-For example, if a PC has the Condition “Leg Wound 2”, they subtract 2 from any throws to run, jump, climb, etc.
+Write Conditions on a PC’s character card.
+A condition imposes Disadvantage on any relevant throws.
+If a PC has the Condition “Broken Leg”, any throws to run, jump, climb, etc are Disadvantaged.